zumo64/ELK_POC/README.rst

 -------
 Look Diagram in jmeter/JMeterELKArchitectureDoc.png

+A Jmeter GUI (the controller)

+in blue the docker container with 3 services :
+-jmeter server
+-ES for monitoring and Jmeter results analysis
+-Kibana for visualization

+A target ES 1.7.1 instance , on bare metal, sending marvel data to the ES instance in docker

+Procedure :
 build the jmeter container :
  docker-compose build -t jmeter jmeter

-ES target instance:
+bare metal ES target instance:
-Start the target ES instance (the instance we are testing) on my setup its a ES 1.7.1 on bare metal.
-Set it so it sends marvel data back to the jmeter docker instance : marvel.agent.exporter.es.hosts: ["http://marvel_export:password@192.168.99.100:9200"]
+Start the target ES instance (the instance we are testing) on my setup its a ES 1.7.1 on bare metal, no shield, just the marvel plugin Set it so it sends marvel data back to the jmeter docker instance : marvel.agent.exporter.es.hosts: ["http://marvel_export:password@192.168.99.100:9200"]

-JMeter container
+Setup the JMeter container:
 config is elastic-monitor.yml

 launch from compose: